jordanwhite268/Zodiac_Analysis/README.md

 > Add something about breakdown of signs here.

-In order to determine what combinations of sign and area might have a correlation, I calculated the percentage of people in the area with that zodiac sign, and subtracted the percentage of the zodiac sign of the total population.
-With this calculation, I found the following to differ 1% or greater from the distribution in the total population:
+In order to analyze my data, I used a proportional analysis to determine which combinations of signs and career paths were more prevelant.
+To do this, I calculated the percentage of people in the area with that zodiac sign, and subtracted the percentage of the zodiac sign of the total population.
+With this calculation, I found the following to differ 2% or greater from the distribution in the total population:

 > [!WARNING]